 - Have an offer for a career-related summer experience that is 1) unpaid or minimally paid* and 2) at least 4 weeks in length, working at least 15 hours/week.
 The offer does NOT yet need to be accepted.

 - Students planning to work less than 4 weeks or less than15 hours/week who think their experience should qualify should contact us to discuss the situation.

 *Examples of a minimally paid experience include: a lunch allowance, small stipend, minimum wage, or an honorarium.
-Stipends and other forms of compensation should be included on the Budget Form and will be deducted from the requested amount and evaluated on a case by case basis.
+Stipends and other forms of compensation should be included in the budget portion of the application and will be deducted from the requested amount and evaluated on a case by case basis.
 Students who receive an award and find out later that compensation will be received, the compensation amount will be deducted from the original award.

 ELIGIBLE EXPERIENCES INCLUDE:

 - Any career-related experience supervised by a staff member at the organization – it does not have to be a formal internship.

 - Research assistant experience supervised by a Principal Investigator or faculty member.

 - Volunteer experience supervised by a staff member at the organization.

 - Remote experience supervised by a staff member at the organization.

 - Fee based programs - any program that charges tuition or a fee.
 Exceptions may be made for programs in the performing arts, on a case by case basis.
 (Students outside of performing arts: if you believe that your experience should qualify, contact us to discuss).